pentaphobe/fontcustom/README.md

 no_hash: false                        # Don't add asset-busting hashes to font files
 autowidth: false                      # Automatically size glyphs based on the width of
                                       # their individual vectors
+autobaseline: false                   # Automatically align glyph bottoms to the baseline
 ```

 **Templates**